 Bicycle boulevards are lower-volume and lower-speed streets that are optimized for bicycle travel through treatments such as traffic calming, bicycle wayfinding signage, pavement markings, and intersection crossing treatments as shown below.
-The treatments are intended to prioritize bicycle circulation.
+The treatments are intended to prioritize bicycle circulation while discouraging non-local cut-through traffic.
 A total of 39.2 miles of bicycle boulevards are recommended.